beeetlecat/web_dev_final/README.md

 ## About

-This is the final project for the Web Development course for the Masters of Graphic and Web Design program at the Minneapolis College of Art and Design. in this assignment, I have used the website for the wedding venue [Vaughan House](https://vaughan-house.com/).
+This is the final project for the Web Development course for the Masters of Graphic and Web Design program at the Minneapolis College of Art and Design.
+In this assignment, I have used the website for the wedding venue [Vaughan House](https://vaughan-house.com/).
 I studied the components and recreated them in a component library.
 I then composed a recreation of their homepage.

 - [Initial Design Study](assets/VH_breakdown.pdf)
 - [Component Library](https://beeetlecat.github.io/web_dev_final/components/)